kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_test.md

 title: "kosli pipeline artifact report evidence test"
 ---

-## kosli pipeline artifact report evidence test
+# kosli pipeline artifact report evidence test

-Report a JUnit test evidence to an artifact in a Kosli pipeline.

-### Synopsis
+## Synopsis

 Report a JUnit test evidence to an artifact in a Kosli pipeline.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).